eth-ait/spl/README.md

 Code repository for our paper presented at ICCV '19.

 ### Required packages
+We recommend creating a virtual environment and install the required packages by running:
 ```
 pip install -r requirements.txt
 ```
-We run experiments with `Tensorflow 1.12.0`.
-We check that Tensorflow versions until `1.14.0` are also okay, but gives too many warnings.
+We used `Tensorflow 1.12.0` in our experiments.
+We also check that Tensorflow versions until `1.14.0` are also okay, but gives too many warnings due to TF 2.0.
 Please note that having `numpy 1.14.5` is important.
 If you use other versions of TF or other packages, make sure that you have the correct numpy version.

 ### Preparing the Data